Login or Register for FREE!

 Last edited by parraalexis30.
 Register to edit

-Tags: memorizing frequencies digital modes arrl chapter 7 arrl module 17
+Tags: memorizing frequencies digital modes section8.2

 On which HF bands does a Technician class operator have phone privileges?